 San Francisco Foundation is committed to a just economic recovery that centers the leadership and vision of the people most impacted by the pandemic’s health and economic crises.
 Our vision is focused on the months and years ahead, while we also continue to partner with our grantees, donors, and other funders to address immediate and emerging needs in the Bay Area.

-Please click on the sections below to read more about our how we continue to support the Bay Area during COVID-19:
+Please click on the sections below to read more about how we continue to support the Bay Area during COVID-19:

 SFF COVID-19 Emergency Response Fund